ArhanCodes/otter/README.md

 # Otter
-A discord bot that generates pictures of otters.
+A discord bot that generates and sends pictures of otters.